How to visit Coba: Yucatan Mayan ruins off the beaten path

 Top sights to see at Coba Ruins

-You could spend a whole day checking out each dig site and accessible pyramid, and just wandering through the pathways, but you don’t need to necessarily.
+You could spend a whole day checking out each dig site and accessible pyramid, and just wandering through the pathways and tunnels, but you don’t need to necessarily.
 The minor pyramids are really cool and have some unique characteristics to appreciate.
 From gravestones to calendar pieces, there are several excavated displays throughout the park, specifically around the smaller pyramids, that are pretty fascinating.

 The ball courts are also fun.
 You can climb some of the staircases built into the ball courts, but cannot access all parts.
 Wait.
 Ball courts?
 Yep!
 The ancient Mayans had some awesome sports that required ball courts and sporting goods, for realz.
 Think Zoo-Zither Car- Zay (that’s that roller skate kind of Lacrosse and Croquet) from Dr. Suess.
 Actually, today it’s called the Mesoamerican Ballgame.